Double-E Immune Booster Tea, OrganicRegular price $11.45

-Heat 1 cup of water to 208 degrees.
+- Bring 1 cup of water to boiling, remove from heat.

 Make your tincture by filling a jar 1/3 - 1/2 full of herbs.
 Use 1/3 for hard herbs and roots (as they will absorb more liquid) and 1/2 for soft or fluffy herbs.
 Fill the jar to the top with alcohol (80-90 proof Vodka is best), close it, and store for 3-8 weeks in a cool, dry place.
 Shake the jar daily.
 After 3-8 weeks, strain and discard the herbs, bottle the liquid and label it.
 For more information on making tinctures, please visit the how-to section

 Contains: Elderberry Whole*, Echinacea Purpurea Herb c/s* , Echinacea Purpurea Root c/s*, Peppermint Leaf c/s*, Rose Hips c/s*, Nettle Leaf c/s*, & Eleuthero Root c/s*. (*organic)

 - Unlike most herbs that can be consumed as a life-long daily supplement, the Immune Booster should only be used in times of need.